- 20.1-Megapixel Imaging Sensor

 Timing Test Results

-- Shutter lag when prefocused = 2/10 of a second
+- Shutter lag when prefocused = less than 1/10 of a second

-- All tests were taken using an SanDisk Extreme Pro UHS-1, 8GB SDHC memory card, Program Mode, ISO auto, Flash off and all other settings at the factory defaults unless noted otherwise.
+- All of our tests were completed using a SanDisk Extreme Pro UHS-1 8GB SDHC memory card, Program Mode, ISO Auto, Flash off and all other settings at the factory defaults.

 Pick This Up If...